-73. The Commissioner of Civil Defence or any of his officers shall be permitted at all reasonable times to enter and inspect any school premises and any building in which any school is situated or any part thereof.
+73. The Commissioner of Civil Defence or any of his or her officers must be permitted at all reasonable times to enter and inspect any school premises and any building in which any school is situated or any part thereof.